shirisha-1910/Orchestrating-Jenkins-CI-CD-with-Docker/README.md

      - Configure pipeline triggers to automatically start builds upon code changes.

 ## Jenkinsfile:
-The Jenkinsfile, located at [View Jenkinsfile](Jenkinsfile/pipeline {.groovy}), defines the CI/CD pipeline as code.
+The Jenkinsfile, located at [Jenkinsfile](Jenkinsfile/pipeline{.groovy}), defines the CI/CD pipeline as code.
 This file orchestrates the entire build, test, and deployment process within Jenkins.
 Please refer to the Jenkinsfile for details on pipeline stages and steps.

 ## Future Enhancements:
 - Explore further automation opportunities: